TkTech/pysimdjson/README.md

 ```

 With this, doc could contain thousands of objects, but the only one loaded
-into python was `key`, and we even minified the content as we went.
+into a python object was `key`, and we even minified the content as we went.

 ### Re-use the parser.